yapmDev/flutter_remote_config/example/README.md

-# BlendBerry Flutter SDK - Example App
+# Flutter Remote Config - Example App

-This example demonstrates how to integrate the BlendBerry Flutter SDK with a Django REST API backend.
+This example demonstrates how to integrate Flutter Remote Config with a Django REST API backend.

 ## Django Backend Setup